Effective Coaching Skills for Managers

 Encourages the learner to develop personal responsibility and accountability and to continually improve their performance.

-For further information about the availability of the Effective Coaching Workshop in your area of South East England, London and Lincolnshire, contact us now on 0800 612 4826
+For further information about the availability of the Effective Coaching Workshop in Lincolnshire, London and Kent contact us now on 0800 612 4826

 Other Mind Strengths workshops you may be interested in: